ProductsSiFive Core IPPerformanceIntelligenceEssentialSiFive Core DesignerSoftwareBoardsSoC IPCustom SiliconDocumentationCustomer Support

 riscv_intc_irqdetermines this is a timer interrupt, which then calls back into the core RISC-V arch port to handle the timer interrupt via

 riscv_timer_interrupt.
 This is another RISC-V specific API, but this one is a bit less scary because the dependency is from the driver to the arch port, which will be hard to avoid.

 riscv_timer_interruptlooks into the RISC-V timer driver's percpu data structure to find the relevant

-struct clock_event_device, which it then call to handle the timer interrupt.
+struct clock_event_device, which it can then call to handle the timer interrupt.
 This is yet another dependency from our arch port into a driver, which is also a bad idea.

 Intertwining our arch port with our drivers is generally a bad idea.
 While we used to have our drivers much more tightly ingrained with our arch port and are in the process of cleaning this up, there's still a bit more work to do in order to get this all sane.

 In stark contrast to how our first-level interrupt handling flow works, the PLIC driver has a fairly clean interrupt handling flow.
 Registering the PLIC driver is handled entirely via standard device tree mechanisms, and handling interrupts doesn't touch any core RISC-V code.

 plic_init, the PLIC driver initialization function, hooks into Linux's

 irqchip device tree infrastructure so it can be called when a PLIC

 exists in the device tree.
 The PLIC interrupt mappings are also